-AGGST offers the MA degree in both French and English.
-Courses are held yearly over a 10-week period, from May through July.
-Students attend classes for 3 years, then 1 year is dedicated to the thesis.
+AGGST offers the MA degree in Theological Studies.
+Courses are offered in both French and English.
+All students complete seven core courses, then six more courses plus a practicum within a chosen area of concentration: missiology, Christian education, or counseling.
+Courses are held once per yer over a 11-week period, from May through July.
+Students attend classes for 2 years, then dedicate the 3rd year to their thesis research and writing.